 The Discovery of Franz Josef Land 1873

->

-> because of whom so many young ones died
+because of whom so many young men died

->

-> The Novara model in Vienna’s Naturhistorisches Museum
+The Novara model in Vienna’s Naturhistorisches Museum

->

-> By the 1870s the Arctic had become a major focus of exploration activity (click here to see separate article).
-It was not surprising therefore that when a major Austro-Hungarian scientific and exploration effort be launched in the early 1870s the focus was to be on the Arctic Ocean and investigation of a possible route to the North Pole.
+By the 1870s the Arctic had become a major focus of exploration activity.
+It was not surprising therefore that when a major Austro-Hungarian scientific and exploration effort was launched in the early 1870s the focus was to be on the Arctic Ocean and investigation of a possible route to the North Pole.
 Financed by two noblemen, the exploration was to concentrate on the area north-west of Novaya Zemlya.
-It was under command of a Captain Karl Weyprecht, who had himself served under the famous Admiral Tegetthoff, for whom the vessel was named.
+It was under command of Captain Karl Weyprecht, who had himself served under the famous Admiral Tegetthoff, for whom the vessel was named.
 The crew was small – 24 in number, including scientific staff.

->

-> The Tegetthoff model in Vienna’s Naturhistorisches Museum
+The Tegetthoff model in Vienna’s Naturhistorisches Museum

 The Tegetthoff departed from Tromsø, in Norway, in July 1872.
 A month later she found herself locked in pack ice north of Novaya Zemlya.
 The phenomenon of ice-drift in the Arctic ocean was not yet known much less understood, and the ship was in the same nightmare situation as the American Jeanette expedition of 1878-81 (Click here to read a separate article on this).